Security

 Front running risk

-Where Aera relies on onchain execution through AMMs, there is a risk for price manipulation and loss of value in the vault.
+On chains and assets where Aera relies on onchain execution through AMMs, there is a risk for price manipulation and loss of value in the vault.
+While the hooks module currently limits slippage, we recommend only deploying Aera with a trusted guardian as a malicious guardian could atomically sandwich a transaction they initiated and leak value up to the slippage bound.

-While guardian code is automated, it's impossible to foresee every possible risk (depeg, hack, etc.) and sometimes urgent actions will be required that the contracts may not support (due to broken oracles in conjunction with these market movements).
-However, the vault is never reliant on the guardian to take actions as the owner has direct access to the execute function.
+While guardian code is automated, it's impossible to foresee every possible risk (depeg, hack, etc.) and sometimes urgent actions will be required that the contracts may not support (due to oracle issues in conjunction with these market movements).
+However, the vault is never reliant on the guardian to take actions as the owner has direct access to the execute

 Guardian submissions